palantir/dialogue/README.md

 For example, the [UserAgentChannel](https://github.com/palantir/dialogue/blob/develop/dialogue-core/src/main/java/com/palantir/dialogue/core/UserAgentChannel.java) just augments the request with a `user-agent` header and then calls a delegate.

 _This API is influenced by gRPC's [Java library](https://github.com/grpc/grpc-java), which has a similar [Channel](https://github.com/grpc/grpc-java/blob/master/api/src/main/java/io/grpc/Channel.java) concept._

+## Alternative HTTP clients

+Dialogue is not coupled to a single HTTP client library - this repo contains implementations based on [OkHttp](https://square.github.io/okhttp/), Java's [HttpURLConnection](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html), the new Java11 [HttpClient](https://openjdk.java.net/groups/net/httpclient/intro.html) as well as the aforementioned [Apache HttpClient](https://hc.apache.org/httpcomponents-client-ga/).
+We endorse the Apache client because as it performed best in our benchmarks and affords granular control over connection pools.

 ## Contributing